GDHadeel/ROS-Noetic-ROS2-Foxy-on-Ubuntu-20.04/README.md

 ### Prerequisites

-* Ensure you have Ubuntu 20.04 installed on your machine.
-You can download it from [here](https://releases.ubuntu.com/20.04/).
 * Download Ubuntu 20.04 ISO file from [here](https://releases.ubuntu.com/20.04/)..
 * Open VirtualBox and create a new virtual machine.
 * Follow this [guide](https://www.wikihow.com/Install-Ubuntu-on-VirtualBox) to install Ubuntu 20.04 on VirtualBox.